Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we conduct a theoretical analysis to illustrate that the text semantics from LLM-generated texts can provide valuable information for the graph structures when unifying both of them.
-This holds true under two key conditions: \begin{itemize}[itemsep=1pt, parsep=2pt, leftmargin=*] \item \textit{Integrity}: The text semantics derived from LLM-generated texts are deeply rooted in the LLM’s extensive parameterized knowledge, enabling them to accurately reflect the graph structures among neighborhoods for the target node. \item \textit{Complementarity}: The text semantics from LLM-generated texts complement the graph structures among neighborhoods, providing additional perspectives that aid in distinguishing subtle relationships. \end{itemize}
+\nips{{\model} is designed from the extraction and unification of semantics and structures within TTAGs.
+In this section, we present a theoretical analysis for this idea to prove the effectiveness of {\model}, showing that unifying text semantics and graph structures yields more expressive information than existing TGNNs that rely solely on graph structures.
+This holds under two key conditions:} \begin{itemize}[itemsep=1pt, parsep=1pt, leftmargin=*] \item \textit{Integrity}: Text semantics can accurately reflect the graph structures among the neighborhoods of the target node, as they are derived from the LLM-generated texts enriched by the dynamically-informed LLMs’ parameterized knowledge. \item \textit{Complementarity}: Text semantics complement the graph structures among the neighborhoods of the target node, providing additional contextual cues that help distinguish subtle relationships. \end{itemize}

 \textbf{Theorem 1.} \textit{Consider the conditions as follows:}

 \textit{1) Integrity: $Z_T$ serves as a reliable proxy for $Z_G$, thus we have}

 \textit{2) Complementarity: $Z_T$ encapsulates orthogonal information that is not captured by $Z_G$, and that is}